Program and courses Online Culture: Art, Media and Society BA

 In this unique, international Bachelor’s program you study the interplay of digital media, art, and culture in an increasingly globalized society.
-You examine the influence of digitalization and globalization on the Netherlands and the world around it, from three contemporary perspectives.
+You examine the influence of digitalization and globalization on the world we live in, from four contemporary perspectives.

 First Year Content

 In the first year, you familiarize yourself with insights and theories about digital culture in relation to society.

 - Popular Culture and Society

 - Heritage, Memory and Identity

 - Art and Media in a Digital Society